sudojarvis/Embedded_Project/readme.md

 ## Arduino IDE setup For NodeMCU

+- Open the skethxx.ino file in Arduino IDE from the arduino folder.
-Go to file->preferences and add below url in the "Additional Boards Manager URLs" field.
+- Go to file->preferences and add below url in the "Additional Boards Manager URLs" field.

 ```
 http://arduino.esp8266.com/stable/package_esp8266com_index.json